Moringa-SDF-PT10/moses-dianga-crypto-project/README.md

 Project Summary

 The Crypto Guess Challenge is an interactive single-page application (SPA) that challenges players to guess cryptocurrency names based on hints such as symbol, rank, price, market cap, first letter, and launch year.
-Built with HTML, CSS, and JavaScript, it integrates the CoinPaprika API to fetch real-time cryptocurrency data.
-The game consists of three rounds, provides instant feedback on guesses, displays a final score, and offers a restart option for replayability.
-Developed for the Moringa School SDF-PT10 Phase 1 Final Project, it demonstrates asynchronous API calls, event handling, and deployment on GitHub Pages, meeting all project requirements.
+It has been built with HTML, CSS, and JavaScript, it integrates the CoinPaprika API to fetch real-time cryptocurrency data.
+The game consists of three rounds, provides instant feedback on guesses, displays a final score, and provides a restart option for replayability.
+I developed this crypto guess game for the Moringa School SDF-PT10 Phase 1 Final Project to demonstrate asynchronous API calls, event handling, and deployment on GitHub Pages.

 How to Play